davisidarta/topometry/docs/index.rst

-TopOMetry (Topologically Optimized geoMetry) is a comprehensive dimensional reduction framework that dissects the steps of dimensional reduction approaches to learn latent topological representations.
+TopOMetry (Topologically Optimized geoMetry) is a comprehensive toolkit to explore high-dimensional data, with a focus on single-cell genomics.
+It allows users to:

-It allows learning topological metrics, latent topological orthogonal basis, and topological graphs from data.
-Visualization can then be performed with different layout optimization algorithms.
+* construct k-nearest-neighbors graphs with several approximate-nearest-neighbors algorithms
+* compute similarity metrics and topological operators to describe the geometry of the data
+* estimate intrinsic dimensionalities
+* obtain properly weighted eigenbases to represent the underlying data manifold
+* combine different kernel, eigendecomposition and graph-layout-optimization methods to obtain dozens of representations of single-cell data
+* evaluate the quality of the learned embeddings with quantitative metrics
+* assess distortions in the learned embeddings with with the Riemannian metric

+TopOMetry was designed to be user-friendly, consistent with the scikit-learn API, and to be easily integrated with the more general python computational environment for single-cell analysis.
+Users can compute and evaluate dozens of representations with a single line of code.

-TopOMetry focus is on approximating the Laplace-Beltrami Operator (LBO) at each step of dimensional reduction.
+TopOMetry's based on Laplacian-type topological operators, with a focus on the Laplace-Beltrami Operator (LBO) and its eigenfunctions.
-The LBO is a natural way to describe data geometry and its high-dimensional topology.
+The LBO is a natural way to describe data geometry and its high-dimensional topology, and is guaranteed to recover all of the relevant geometry if the manifold hypothesis holds true.
+These learned representations can be used for several downstream tasks in data analysis and single-cell bioinformatics,such as clustering, visualization with graph-layout optimization, RNA velocity and pseudotime estimation.

-TopOMetry can yield strikingly new biological insights on single-cell data, and I have developed CellTOMetry to work as an interface between topometry and the more general python computational environment for single-cell analysis.
+This can yield strikingly new biological insights on single-cell data.
+Check the preprint for more information.
-The orthogonal bases can be used in a way similar that PCA is used in most existing algorithms, and contributors are welcome to test how their method perform when using topological denoised information.
-Check the single-cell tutorials and TopOMetry's API for more information.

 TopOMetry classes are built in a modular fashion using scikit-learn `BaseEstimator`, meaning they can be easily pipelined.